Mikesch-mp/icingaweb2-module-grafana/doc/02-installation.md

 # Installation

 These are the instruction to install the Icinga Web 2 module Grafana.
-In case you already installed Grafana module and want to upgrade to the latest version, please [read on here](05-Upgrading.md).
+In case you already installed Grafana module and want to update to the latest version, please [read on here](05-update.md).

 ## Requirements